 Investing in QA training can protect your organization against the direct and indirect costs of poor quality, including internal quality failures, rework, or the risks of delayed time-to-market.
 There are many quality training options available from organizations dedicated to improving skills and knowledge in the field, which range from self-paced introductory courses to highly advanced, topical training that requires physical attendance.

 Quality is an enormous competitive advantage in the medical device industry.
 Research shows the highest-performing organizations all use a quality management system (QMS) to implement a culture of quality across the entire product lifecycle.
-To learn more, download the free eBook: 7 Things You Can Do Now to Improve Quality in Medical Device Product Development.
+To learn more, download our free eBook: 9 Ways to Improve Quality in Medical Device Product Development